cyber-science/2025/_pages/cyberscitech/callworkshops.md

 <b>Submissions</b><br/>
 A single pdf file with all the material described above should be prepared.
 Please email your proposals in PDF format as early as possible to the Workshop Chairs.
 Please use 'CyberSciTech 2025 Workshop-SS Proposal' as the email subject.
+Notification of acceptance or rejection will be provided within one week after the proposal is received.
 Accepted proposals should follow strictly the important dates, particularly paper notification and camera-ready dates listed below.
 <br/>

 <b>Workshop/Special Session Chairs:</b><br/>